 RIT is a World Leader in Cooperative Education

-About 3,300 RIT students completed more than 5,000 co-op assignments last year and are employed by nearly 2,000 employers coast to coast and overseas.
+More than 3,600 RIT students completed more than 5,300 work assignments last year and were employed by nearly 2,000 employers coast to coast and abroad.
 Co-op is one of the most effective means for employers to identify and acquire key talent – few institutions have done it as well and as long as RIT.
 RIT’s extensive experience and resources allow us to successfully meet the needs of nearly all types of employing organizations.

 • RIT is one of the nation’s top comprehensive universities, setting the national standard for career-oriented education.

 • You gain easy access to a highly-qualified, career-focused talent pool.
 Our reputation for excellence is built on an academic portfolio designed to meet the current and future needs of business and industry.

 • RIT’s Office of Cooperative Education and Career Services responds to your staffing needs with personal, individual attention and offers a complete range of solutions and services to assist you in sourcing candidates.